Lucy Stone: National Woman's Rights Convention

 In April 1850, the Ohio Women's Convention met in Salem, Ohio, a few weeks before a state convention met to revise the Ohio state constitution.
 The women's convention sent a communication to the constitutional convention requesting that the new constitution secure the same political and legal rights for women that were guaranteed to men.
 Stone sent a letter praising their initiative and said, "Massachusetts ought to have taken the lead in the work you are now doing, but if she chooses to linger, let her young sisters of the West set her a worthy example; and if the 'Pilgrim spirit is not dead,' we'll pledge Massachusetts to follow her."

 Some of the leaders asked Stone and Lucretia Mott to address the constitutional convention on their behalf, but believing such appeals should come from residents of the state, they declined.

 Women's rights conventions up to this point had been organized on a regional or state basis.
 During the annual convention of the American Anti-Slavery Society in Boston in 1850, with the support of Garrison and other abolitionists, Stone and Paulina Wright Davis posted a notice for a meeting to consider the possibility of organizing a women's rights convention on a national basis.

 The meeting was held at Boston's Melodeon Hall on May 30, 1850.
 Davis presided while Stone presented the proposal to the large and responsive audience and served as secretary.
 Seven women were appointed to organize the convention, with Davis and Stone assigned to conduct the correspondence needed to solicit signatures to the call and recruit speakers and attendance.

-A few months before the convention, Stone contracted typhoid fever while traveling in Indiana and nearly died.
+A few months before the convention, Stone contracted typhoid fever, while traveling in Indiana, and she nearly died.
 The protracted nature of Stone's illness left Davis as the principal organizer of the first National Women's Rights Convention, which met on October 23–24, 1850, in Brinley Hall in Worcester, Massachusetts, with an attendance of about a thousand.

-Stone was able to attend the Worcester convention, but frail health limited her participation, and she made no formal address until the closing session.
+Stone was able to attend the Worcester convention, but her frail health limited her participation, and she made no formal address, until the closing session.

 The convention decided not to establish a formal association but to exist as an annual convention with a standing committee to arrange its meetings, publish its proceedings, and execute adopted plans of action.
 Stone was appointed to the Central Committee of nine women and nine men.
-The following spring, she became secretary of the committee and, except for one year, retained that position until 1858.
-As secretary, Stone took a leading part in organizing and setting the agenda for the national conventions throughout the decade.
+The following spring, she became secretary of the committee, and, except for one year, she retained that position, until 1858.
+As secretary, Stone took a leading part in organizing and setting the agenda for the national conventions, throughout the decade.